superblk/terve/README.md

 ## Features

-- Minimal by design: no shims, but extendable thru scripting
+- Minimal by design: no shims, no magic, quiet, but extendable thru scripting
 - SHA256 checksums are checked for terraform and terragrunt binary downloads
-- PGP signatures are checked for terraform binary downloads (if Hashicorp's PGP public key is configured)
+- PGP signatures are checked for terraform binary downloads (if PGP public key is configured)

 ## Supported platforms